 Conclusions.
 Patients in MAT have complex medical, mental health, social, personal, and work lives.
 A comprehensive system that addresses this wide range of domains is critical to achieving optimal outcomes.

-Dexter C. Allen, Morgan Hadley, Margaret Klepack, Amber J. Meservey, Lynn Sipsey, Greg Whitcher, Mushtaba Yuridullah, and Jill Sudhoff-Guerin
+Dexter C. Allen, Morgan Hadley, Margaret Klepack, Amber J. Meservey, Lynn Sipsey, Greg Whitcher, Mushtaba Yuridullah, Jill Sudhoff-Guerin, Jill Jemison, and Jan Carney

 Introduction.
 Tobacco use remains the leading cause of preventable death in Vermont.
 While the Vermont Blueprint for Health includes compensation for adult tobacco counseling, it includes no specific mention of pediatric populations.
 Research questions: To what extent are tobacco assessment and cessation efforts occurring in the primary care setting with pediatric patients?
 What factors influence their practices?